The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 When using an electric hand massager, the intensity level depends on your comfort and preferences, as well as any specific recommendations provided by the manufacturer.

-If you have sensitive hands, you may want to begin with a low or medium-intensity setting.
 This allows you to check how your hands respond to the vibrations and pressure of the massager.

-As you become more accustomed to the sensation and if you want a deeper massage, you can gradually increase the intensity level to a higher setting.
+As you become more accustomed to the sensation, and if you want a deeper massage, you can gradually increase the intensity level to a higher setting.

 It’s important to listen to your body and avoid using an intensity level that causes discomfort, pain, or any adverse effects.